 Tim didn't reverse nod, or throw up his index and middle fingers.
 He just walked out onto Market Square, headed to find whatever peace he could, in however many drinks he'd decide would offer comfort, however cold.
 And I ain't judgin—I've known plenty of days when Tim's version of "true happiness" was my own, when "true happiness" seems so far out of reach, that if tomorrow does decide to come, well, then the bottom of a bottle is as good a place as any to wait for it.

-The next day, a Tuesday, around the same time, I picked up Mike at a hotel downtown.
-Mike was in Knoxville for business, a pharmaceutical sales manager from a small town in North Carolina.
-Mike was a clean-shaven, bespectacled, balding white man himself, although he was wearing slacks and his Oxford was tucked in, and he looked much younger than Tim, or perhaps it was the grin, that enthusiasm for life that has a way of softening a man's eyes, adding a sheen to his cheeks.
-I'd obviously never met Mike, but he sure was happy when he climbed in, like two old buddies reuniting for dinner, one who'd left to see how far he could swim up stream, while the other was content in his pond, figured the Lord had put him there for a reason.
+The next day, a Tuesday, around the same time, I picked up Matt at a hotel downtown.
+Matt was in Knoxville for business, a pharmaceutical sales manager from a small town in North Carolina.
+Matt was a clean-shaven, bespectacled, balding white man himself, although he was wearing slacks and his Oxford was tucked in, and he looked much younger than Tim, or perhaps it was the grin, that enthusiasm for life that has a way of softening a man's eyes, adding a sheen to his cheeks.
+I'd obviously never met Matt, but he sure was happy when he climbed in, like two old buddies reuniting for dinner, one who'd left to see how far he could swim up stream, while the other was content in his pond, figured the Lord had put him there for a reason.

-Mike's questions were so rapid fire that I could barely answer one before another.
+Matt's questions were so rapid fire that I could barely answer one before another.
 He wanted to know how long I'd been Ubering, how I'd known precisely where to be even though the app had dropped the pin in the wrong place.
 He wanted to know what I did when I wasn't Ubering, and he didn't skip a beat when I told him about my exit from ESPN, about my passion for story-telling, about my existential crisis, about believing—perhaps in my egotism or perhaps in my naivety—that I have something to say worth hearing.

-"I love to read," Mike said, "especially writers whose stories make me think.
+"I love to read," Matt said, "especially writers whose stories make me think.
 I was a philosophy major, believe it or not.
 The Lord put me on a different path, but I still like to consider why anything is the way it is, hear how another person thinks about it."

-Truth be told, I was surprised that Mike mentioned philosophy and the Lord in the same sentence, to hear him say that he wanted to appreciate life beyond his own pond, to read anything that might be in direct opposition to what the good book says.
+Truth be told, I was surprised that Matt mentioned philosophy and the Lord in the same sentence, to hear him say that he wanted to appreciate life beyond his own pond, to read anything that might be in direct opposition to what the good book says.
 I've long considered the two—philosophy and religion—mutually exclusive, always thought that someone who entertained "why are we here" or "why bad things happen to good people" would eventually philosophize himself or herself out of believing there is any one true answer to what might exist beyond this life.
 But that is admittedly my own short-sightedness, to assume that someone can't both question his or her own blind faith while also remain steadfast in it.
 Like I said before, I'm not here to deconstruct anyone's matrix, what solidifies them, which is why I tend to avoid religion in these posts, a topic that is more polarizing, in my opinion, than any topic that will be debated by The Donald and Sister Hillary, although I'm sure the higher power will be indirectly and subliminally and subconsciously present in every speech and every jab and every tweet right up until inauguration day.

 It is not a discussion for the faint of heart, what our purpose is here, where we go when we die, why it is that we were given the chance to hang around any longer than the next person.
-But if I'm honest, I was envious of Mike, of the fact that I might never be as genuinely content or as genuinely certain as Mike seemed to be with whatever life puts him through, with whatever the good Lord puts in front of him, that whatever questioning he might do, he has found some peace within his purpose, or at least with who is moving his plot forward, that his story isn't being written by his own hand (or on his smart phone, as it were).
-When Mike learned that I'd published short stories and that I was writing about my Uber travails, he was eager to read my work.
+But if I'm honest, I was envious of Matt, of the fact that I might never be as genuinely content or as genuinely certain as Matt seemed to be with whatever life puts him through, with whatever the good Lord puts in front of him, that whatever questioning he might do, he has found some peace within his purpose, or at least with who is moving his plot forward, that his story isn't being written by his own hand (or on his smart phone, as it were).
+When Matt learned that I'd published short stories and that I was writing about my Uber travails, he was eager to read my work.
 But he said that he'd abstained from any social media outlets other than LinkedIn.
 I told him that I was on LinkedIn and that he could read my fiction there.
 He immediately "connected" with me, and he laughed when he read my current title of "Writer, Uber man, Existential Mess."

 I'm home now, in my own coffee shop, my eight-cup percolator sputtering as I write.
 I'm back from the land where caricatures of men become manifest, where men tip ten-gallon hats and wear cowboy boots and bolo ties—without a hint of irony.
 It's Sept.
 25, the day before the first presidential debate, nearly a week since I drove the 2,500 miles back to Knoxville.
-As is often the case with me, I've been concealing the impetus behind this particular diatribe, what has been nagging at my subconscious, what has me considering my manhood, and the manhood of Darius and of Tim and of Mike, how we fit in this America, whether we're the ones who will make it great again or bring it down.
+As is often the case with me, I've been concealing the impetus behind this particular diatribe, what has been nagging at my subconscious, what has me considering my manhood, and the manhood of Darius and of Tim and of Matt, how we fit in this America, whether we're the ones who will make it great again or bring it down.

 I'd never been one to take much stock in signs, or in the following of them.
 To do so takes believing in the old adage, "Everything happens for a reason."
-Or at least takes, like Mike, having enough faith to be secure in knowing that the thing you do believe in is moving this plot forward.
+Or at least takes, like Matt, having enough faith to be secure in knowing that the thing you do believe in is moving this plot forward.
 But when you become an Uber driver, ignoring signs and disobeying them can be bad for business—and when you're on a journey like I'm on, when how you spend every minute of every day is your choice and yours alone, you can't help but start to wonder why anything happens from day to day, why anyone happens to climb into your car, or why anyone appears in your Facebook timeline.

 One month ago today, as the universe would have it, I sat up and said good morning to my laptop and scrolled through various news outlets before my inevitable turn to the Facebook, which had plopped in my timeline a post by Dale Partridge.
 I was not familiar with Mr. Partridge until that Thursday morning, although I probably should've been.
 In 2011, the same year that my then-girlfriend and I moved from Queens to Hartford and shared a postal address for the first time, Mr. Partridge co-founded Sevenly, a company based in Southern California that gives $7 back to charity with each purchase.
 The company cleared a million dollars in its first year, when Mr. Partridge was only twenty-six.
 The for-profit company (named "Sevenly" because it rhymes with "heavenly" and because the No. 7 represents completion, Biblically speaking) boomed, and Mr. Partridge was divined a social-startup wunderkind—until Facebook altered its algorithms in 2013, and consequentially Sevenly's business model was disrupted, its stock price hit, causing baby-boomer stockholders to question whether Mr. Partridge's bottom-line savvy was being overshadowed by his charitable intentions.
 Less than a year later, Mr. Partridge was ousted from his own company, as a twenty-nine-year-old millionaire.